Coverage estimation

 Select the 3D View icon to show a 3D map of the Site.
 It shows areas that may cause connectivity issues such as hills and valleys.
 It also may show areas that are challenging for deployments such as steep hills that may be difficult to traverse.

 Paths are typically areas that require a higher density of sensors.
-Examples of paths in the Planning tool include hiking paths, lanes and roadways, rail lines, power lines or other linear areas that have a higher level of human activity than a forested area.
+For example, this can include hiking paths, lanes and roadways, rail lines, power lines or other linear areas that have a high level of human activity.

 Start path: Start creating a new path by selecting a location on the map where you want the path to start.